HeliactylCP/panel/README.md

 4. Remove settings.json and database.sqlite
 5. Unzip the zip with your old settings.json and database.sqlite

-# v11 Deprecation Notice
+# Legacy Deprecation Notice

-Heliactyl v11 is now deprecated as listed in our Discord and should not be used.
+Heliactyl v6, v7, v8, v9, v10, v11 is now deprecated as listed in our Discord and should not be used.
 Please update to Heliactyl v12.